What To Do When Death Comes

 Brookline, MA 02446

-Levine Chapels is the oldest family owned, full service, Jewish funeral home in the greater Boston area.
+Levine Chapels is a full service, Jewish funeral home in the greater Boston area.
 The Chapel staff is trained and licensed to provide pre-need counseling and advice to families about the benefits of prearranging services.
 Levine Chapels offers school groups and adult groups from area synagogues a chance to tour the Chapel and learn about the Jewish tradition.
 Levine Chapel also has an aftercare program for those families, adults and children, who want information and education about the grieving process.

 Schlossberg-Solomon Memorial Chapels